 Types of angina include:

-- Unstable angina may be a sign that you are about to have a heart attack.
+- Unstable angina may be a sign of that a person is about to have a heart attack.

-- —Caused by temporary spasm of coronary arteries.
-Occurs when you are at rest, most often in the middle of the night.
+- —Caused by a short term spasm of the heart's arteries.
+It often happens during rest, most often in the middle of the night.
 It can be quite severe.

 |Typical Angina Pain Areas|

 Angina is usually a sign of coronary artery disease (CAD).
-It occurs when the blood vessels leading to your heart are narrowed or blocked.
-The blockage decreases the blood and oxygen flow to your heart.
-When your heart is deprived of oxygen, you will feel chest pain and other symptoms.
+It happens when the blood vessels leading to the heart are narrowed or blocked.
+The blockage decreases blood and oxygen flow to the heart.
+The lack of oxygen results in chest pain and other symptoms.